Community Projects & Enterprises

 Hurst Farm Club

-Our vision is that Hurst Farm Social Club can be transformed into a modern, family-friendly community facility with a café, bar, farm shop and space for a variety of activities.
+Hurst Farm Social Club has undergone a transformation to become a modern, family-friendly community facility with a café, bar, community pantry, and space for a variety of activities.

 Hurst Farm Heritage Project